web-illinois/ilw-pagination/README.md

 * `label`: the label used for this page.
 Defaults to *Page List*.
 * `pages`: integer only, the total number of pages in the list.
 This is required.
 * `page`: integer only, the current page.
 Defaults to *1*.
 * `parameter`: the querystring parameter used to build the link, defaults to *page*.
+* `zerostart`: Boolean value, determine if the page counting starts at 0 (this is a Drupal default).
+Defaults to false.

 ## Code Examples